underthehai/tp/README.md

 #### Acknowledgement

-We would like to acknowledge the original source of the code, AddressBook-Level3 project created by SE-EDU initiative at https://se-education.org
+This project is based on the AddressBook-Level3 project created by the [SE-EDU](https://se-education.org) initiative.